ethanbradley/nihpc-documentation/docs/Getting Started.md

   3. On the "SSH" screen, fill the following fields:

-    - Remote host: "kelvin2.qub.ac.uk" from inside the QUB campus, or "login.kelvin.alces.network" from outside the QUB campus.
+    - Remote host: `kelvin2.qub.ac.uk` from inside the QUB campus, or `login.kelvin.alces.network` from outside the QUB campus.
     - Tick "Specify username", and fill the box with your Kelvin-2 username.
-    - Port: "22" from inside the QUB campus, or "55890" from outside the QUB campus.
+    - Port: `22` from inside the QUB campus, or `55890` from outside the QUB campus.

     Click on "Advanced SSH Settings"